Taylor Ward: 2018–2020: Inconsistent playing time

 Ward was called up to the majors for the first time on August 14, 2018, and made his MLB debut that day against the San Diego Padres at Petco Park.
 In his first plate appearance, Ward hit an RBI double off Brett Kennedy.
 He finished his debut at 2-for-3 with an RBI and a walk.
 Ward hit his first major league home run on August 18, a solo shot off Eddie Butler.
 He finished his abrupt first season hitting .178 with six home runs and 15 RBIs in 40 games.

 In 2019, Ward was intermittently sent between Triple-A and the major leagues, including five options to Salt Lake before August.
 He received minimal playing time at third base as the Angels opted to give Zack Cozart, David Fletcher, and Matt Thaiss a majority of time at the position.
 During a minor league stint in May, Ward was converted to play left fielder.
 In September, the Angels gave him his longest stint of the year with the major league club to replace an injured Justin Upton in left field.
 Ward batted .306 with 27 home runs and 71 RBIs in 106 games with Salt Lake and .292 with a home run and two RBIs in 20 games with the Angels.

 Ward began the COVID-19-shortened 2020 season with the major league club, switching between left field and right field to flank Mike Trout.
 On August 18, the Angels optioned Ward to the alternate training site being used in lieu of the cancelled minor league season.
 He was recalled to the major leagues on September 3 to finish out the season with the Angels.
 In 34 games, Ward hit .277 with five RBIs.

-2021–present: Emergence in the outfield
+2021–2022: Emergence in the outfield

 In 2021, Ward joined the major league club in May as a right fielder.
 He was batting .215 with four home runs through his first month, but his batting average improved as the season progressed.
 On June 17, Ward hit his first career grand slam, coming off Kyle Funkhouser in the 7th inning of a 7–5 win over the Detroit Tigers.
 On July 22, Ward was optioned to Salt Lake.
 He was placed on the 7-day injured list on July 30 and began a rehab assignment with the Arizona Complex League Angels on September 16.
 Ward was recalled to the major leagues on September 29 but returned to the injured list on October 3 for a right adductor strain.
 Ward finished 2021 hitting .250 with eight home runs and 33 RBIs in 65 games.